-At any time during this thirty-year period, in lieu of continuing this thirty-year ARR, the Interconnection Customer shall have a one-time choice to switch to an optional mechanism, whereby, on an annual basis, the customer has the choice to request an ARR during the Annual ARR Allocation process between the same source and sink, subject to simultaneous feasibility.
-Once this option is chosen, the Interconnection Customer must request the Incremental ARR during each annual ARR enrollment window for the upcoming planning period.
+At any time during this thirty-year period, in lieu of continuing this thirty-year ARR, the Project Developer shall have a one-time choice to switch to an optional mechanism, whereby, on an annual basis, the customer has the choice to request an ARR during the Annual ARR Allocation process between the same source and sink, subject to simultaneous feasibility.
+Once this option is chosen, the Project Developer must request the Incremental ARR during each annual ARR enrollment window for the upcoming planning period.
 If no request is made, the Incremental ARR is forfeited for that planning period.

-At any time during this thirty-year period, an Interconnection Customer may return Incremental ARRs that it no longer desires, provided that all remaining outstanding ARRs can be simultaneously accommodated following the return of such ARRs.
-In the event an Interconnection Customer returns Incremental ARRs, the Interconnection Customer shall have no further rights regarding such Incremental ARRs.
+At any time during this thirty-year period, a Project Developer may return Incremental ARRs that it no longer desires, provided that all remaining outstanding ARRs can be simultaneously accommodated following the return of such ARRs.
+In the event a Project Developer returns Incremental ARRs, the Project Developer shall have no further rights regarding such Incremental ARRs.

-4.9.2 Regional Transmission Expansion Plan (RTEP) IARRS
+4.9.2 Regional Transmission Expansion Plan (RTEP) IARRs